Remove AdChoices from Mac and get your browsers back

 Why is AdChoices so dangerous?

-AdChoices ads might promote useful products and services.
+AdChoices ads might promote helpful products and services.
 Still, they might be malware-related as well.
 Such ads can redirect you to dubious websites created to spread viruses or install tracking cookies to steal your data.
 For this reason, get rid of AdChoices as soon as you detect it.

 How to remove AdChoices from Mac once and for all

 AdChoices can hide deeply in the system folders.
-The most straightforward way to find and remove it from your Mac is using a reliable anti-malware software.
+The most straightforward way to find and remove it from your Mac is using reliable anti-malware software.